 Figure 17: Journal entries created by the time confirmation of the subcontractor (project)

 The plan/actual comparison in the app “Project – Plan/Actual” does not fit nicely together: planned costs are visible with cost element consulting and activity type T001, but actuals are visible with cost element purchased service time and material T001.

 Figure 18: Project plan-actual comparison for subcontractor procured on project

 The mapping of actuals to the plan in the “Review Customer Projects” app works fine.

 Figure 19: Review Customer Projects app for subcontractor procured on project

 As explained above, in the subsequent resource related billing there are some information such as activity type missing.

 Figure 20: Project Billing for subcontractor procured on project

-Please note: If the supplier invoice in reference to the purchase order includes differences by quantity, price, or currency, this needs to be handled separately in Project Billing and subsequent Event-Based Revenue Recognition.
+Please note: If the supplier invoice in reference to the purchase order includes differences by quantity, price, taxes, or currency, this needs to be handled separately and manually in Project Billing and subsequent Event-Based Revenue Recognition.